mmatyas/pegasus-docs/docs/user-guide/getting-started.md

     1. Download the standalone version of your preferred release from <a href="http://pegasus-frontend.org/" target="_blank">pegasus-frontend.org</a>, under the *Downloads* section
     2. Extract it somewhere
     3. (Optional) If you'd like to run Pegasus in portable mode (eg. you plan to place it on a USB drive), create a new file called `portable.txt` and place it next to Pegasus
-    4. Install the required dependencies -- see the [platform notes](platform-linux.md) for more details
+    4. Install the required dependencies &mdash; see the [platform notes](platform-linux.md) for more details

     **Using Flatpak**